 Ability to automatically detect threats to the project’s electrical system and take action to mitigate such threats

-Ability to operate under complete loss of power and when the primary communication used by the master controller is unavailable
+Ability to operate under loss of both primary power, and primary communication used by the master controller (or otherwise eliminate common-cause failure modes).

 Ability to use analytics to detect such problems as poor power quality, low voltage, and impending equipment failures, and to notify operators

+Ability to generate and/or use third-party forecasted data to improve operational decisions.

 Ability to operate in at least three of the following modes: